top of page

 If you're new to chopping wood from your backyard, it's crucial to know how to properly dry wood before burning it as a source of warmth.

-For instance, greenwood is a type of firewood that has recently been cut straight from a tree.
-Completely waterlogged, greenwood isn't recommended for immediate use and often leads to a log pile that smoulders quickly, doesn’t conduct much warmth, and creates a lot of smoke if burned prematurely.
+For instance, greenwood is firewood cut straight from a tree.
+Completely saturated with water, greenwood isn't recommended for immediate use because it creates a lot of smoke, generates little warmth, and burns out quickly.

 Consider these differences between greenwood and dried firewood.

-Colour: Ready-for-use firewood is grey and less vibrant than newly chopped wood.
+Colour: Ready-for-use firewood is grey while newly chopped wood looks fresh and vibrant.

-Weight: Cured wood is considerably lighter than water-logged wood.
+Weight: Cured wood is considerably lighter than water-laden wood.

 Where to Store Firewood Outdoors

-Here are some ideal storage locations to keep your wood perfectly seasoned and dry during the coldest period of the year.
+Here are some ideal storage locations to keep your wood perfectly dry throughout the coldest months.

-Sunlight: seasoning wood can take months.
-To dry your timber before the cold sets in, position it under direct light.
-Shadier areas can also dry your logs but over a longer period.
+Sunlight: Seasoning wood takes months, so plan ahead.
+To dry your timber before the cold sets in, position your wood piles under direct light.
+Shady areas work too, but can take longer.

-Against walls: stack your wood against walls, remembering to leave a space between the wall and your wood to allow air to flow freely and prevent moisture build-up.
+Stack against walls: Stack your wood against walls, but leave a space between the wall and your wood.
+This allows air to flow freely and prevents moisture build-up.

 Where Shouldn't I Store Dried Firewood?

-Where on your property should you store your wood, and can you stow it inside if you don't have access to a yard or garden?
+Where should you store your wood?
+Can you keep it inside if you don't have access to a yard or garden?

-When preparing for the winter, bear in mind that you don’t want to be out in the cold for long, hauling around heavy bundles of wood.
-Therefore, it's crucial to find an ideal spot close by, within 150 feet of your home's entrance.
+When preparing for the winter, bear in mind that you don’t want to be out, carrying heavy wood in the cold.
+So, find an ideal spot close by, within 150 feet of your home's entrance.
 If you choose to store it out of the way, invest in a wheelbarrow or a firewood cart for easier transportation.

-If you have no available storage space outside, consider installing a firewood rack to keep your logs off the ground and away from potential pests.
-Alternatively, a well-ventilated garage or basement may be adequate for storing logs.
+If you have no available storage space outside, install a firewood rack to keep your logs off the ground.
+Or, a well-ventilated garage or basement can also store logs.

 Why Isn't My Wood Drying Properly?

-Among other things, the most valuable takeaway from this guide is that wood shouldn't be left on the ground, and here's why.
+Among the many tips in this guide, one of the most valuable is this: never leave wood on the ground, and here's why.

-Too much water: Wood tossed onto soil will absorb its moisture, resulting in decay or fungus forming.
+Too much water: Wood soaks up moisture from the ground, resulting in decay or fungus growing.

-Insects: if you don’t want your newly-cut wood populated by unwanted critters, consider elevating your stack a couple of inches off the ground so that it’s not touching the soil.
+Insects: Elevate your stack a couple of inches off the ground so that it won't attract unwanted critters.

 You Aren't Keeping The Wood Dry

 Wood can prove challenging to keep dry when stored outdoors.
-Not only do you need to safeguard your woodpile from inclement weather with protective coverings, but you also need to shield it correctly so that it receives enough air to dry.
+Not only do you need to protect your woodpile from bad weather, but you also need to shield it correctly so that it receives enough air to dry.

 Here's how you do it: shield the top of your wood stack at an angle so that rain runs off it without soaking your bundle, but leave the sides of your woodpile uncovered to allow air to flow through.